emiloberg/liferay-ddmtool/README.md

 ## Installation

 1. Make sure [Node.js](http://nodejs.org/) is installed by running `node -v` in your command line.
 If not, [install Node](http://nodejs.org/).
-2. Clone the repository to a directory of your choice.
+2. Clone this repository to a directory of your choice.
-3. cd into that directory and run `npm install` to install dependencies
+3. cd into that directory and run `npm install` to install dependencies.
 4. run `node index.js` to run this App.

 If this is the first time you use this App.
 You most probably want to download all structures and templates to a local folder.